OldManYellsAtCloud/meta-browser/meta-firefox/README.md

 The preferred way to contribute to this layer is to send GitHub pull requests or report problems in GitHub's issue tracker.

-Classic patch submissions are not accepted for this layer.
+Classic patch submissions via email are not accepted for this layer.

 Maintainers
 -----------